 Jessica Lynch was born on April 26, 1983, in Palestine, West Virginia.
 On March 23, 2003, Lynch's company ran into trouble in enemy territory, resulting in her capture.
 For the next week, she was held captive by Iraqi soldiers at Saddam Hospital in Nasiriya.
 She was rescued soon after by U.S. troops, which was followed by a media firestorm.
 In recent years, Lynch has left the Army and published her biography.

 After graduating from Wirt County High School in 2001, Lynch, along with her brother, Gregory Jr., joined the Army.
-She left for basic training at Fort Bliss on September 19, 2001 - less than two weeks after the terrorist attacks of September 11.
+She left for South Carolina to start basic training on September 19, 2001, less than two weeks after the terrorist attacks of September 11.
 Even in the wake of the tragedy, Lynch didn't figure on seeing combat.
-Instead, she saw her time at Fort Bliss, where she worked as a supply clerk, as a good way to gain some practical business experience.
+Instead, after basic training, she saw her time at Fort Bliss, where she was stationed as a supply clerk, as a good way to gain some practical business experience.
 As Lynch saw it, she'd be in the Army for a few years, get out, return to school and follow her dream of becoming a kindergarten teacher.

 But as it did for thousands of others in the military, the start of the war in Iraq changed everything.
 By March 2003, with the war fully started, Lynch was in Iraq with the 507th Maintenance Company.
 On March 23, 2003, the war was just a few weeks old.
 Lynch's company, which was staked out near the end of an 8,000-vehicle convoy, ran into trouble in the city of Nasiriya.
 Faulty navigational equipment had led them right into enemy territory, resulting in a 90-minute-long fire fight that resulted in the death of 11 American soldiers and the capture of an injured Lynch.
 For the next week, Lynch was held captive by Iraqi soldiers at Saddam Hospital in Nasiriya.
 She was rescued soon after by U.S. troops who stormed the facility.